 Everybody knows there are plenty of ways to lose a Bermuda Race, but only a very few people actually know how to win one.
-We’ll pass along their wisdom in a series of articles culled from the race’s official history, A Berth to Bermuda, by John Rousmaniere.
+Listen to what the winners have to say, culled from the race’s official history, A Berth to Bermuda, by John Rousmaniere.

 (Click on links to open)

 One of Finisterre’s regular crew, Bunny Rigg, put her success down to owner-skipper Carleton Mitchell’s “good admiralship” – meaning his powers of organization and leadership.
 Mitchell said this: “My theory was that the time to get everything right is before you leave the dock.
 And then, once you leave the dock, to be able to drive the hell out of the boat and never have to worry about something carrying away.
 And if anything did let go on you, the spares were on board with the know-how to put it back together.”

 This confidence allowed Finisterre’s crew to drive hard all the time.
 “We have a basic tenet to keep moving at maximum speed in the wind of the moment.
 There must be either a trim or a shift in sails every time there is a variation.”

 Mitchell was a perfectionist about navigation, but though he himself was a skilled celestial navigator, he signed on one other navigator of equal ability so a sight would be taken instantaneously when the overcast momentarily cleared.